yurt-page/Kankun_KK-SP3/README.md

-# Kankun KK-SP3 - Small K WiFi switch
+# Kankun KK-SP3 - Small K WiFi switch: Complete Guide
-The "Kankun Smart Plug", also known as the "Huafeng WiFi Plug" is an inexpensive Wi-Fi controllable electric outlet.
+The "Kankun Smart Plug", also known as the "Huafeng WiFi Plug" is an inexpensive Wi-Fi controllable electric socket.
 It has many models compatible with North American, European, Australian, and British plugs and outlets.

 Inside this innocuous looking adapter you will find a Wi-Fi router running firmware based on [OpenWrt](https://openwrt.org).